The Persistence of Retracted Papers on Wikipedia: Discussion

 Our analysis reveals that the prevalence of problematic retracted citations is not evenly distributed across academic domains.
 The Health Sciences domain exhibits the highest rate of retracted paper citations on Wikipedia relative to the total number of retracted papers in that field.
 In fact, retracted Health Science papers are over three times as likely to be cited on Wikipedia as non-retracted ones.
-This overrepresentation is particularly troubling given Wikipedia’s prominent role as a public health information source \cite{heilman2011wikipedia}.
-While our results show that citations in the Physical and Social Sciences are corrected more quickly, the elevated citation rate in the Health Sciences still increases overall exposure to retracted findings.
-These findings underscore the necessity for domain-specific strategies to mitigate citation decay and enhance epistemic integrity in high-risk areas, such as health communication.
+This overrepresentation is particularly troubling given Wikipedia’s prominent role as a public health information source \cite{heilman2011Wikipedia}.
+Beyond prevalence, our Kaplan–Meier curves stratified by domain suggest that these domains also differ significantly in their correction time (see Figure \ref{delay_domain}).
+Citations in the Physical Sciences are corrected most rapidly, with a median persistence of approximately 228 days.
+In contrast, citations in the Life Sciences and Health Sciences display significantly longer persistence, with median correction times of 2,720 days and 1,846 days, respectively.
+The Social Sciences show intermediate behavior with a median of 724 days, though estimates in this domain should be interpreted cautiously given the smaller sample size.
+These results complicate a simple account of domain-specific collaborative maintenance.
+Specialized communities of practice, such as WikiProject Medicine \cite{heilman2011Wikipedia}, play an essential role in coordinating high-quality biomedical content.
+Yet, the Health Sciences still exhibit relatively slow correction rates.
+One plausible interpretation is that this accumulation reflects maintenance debt rather than systematic differences in source selection.
+Because retractions often occur long after papers are cited on Wikipedia, the ongoing task of monitoring previously accepted sources may exceed the capacity of manual editorial workflows alone.
+From this perspective, slower correction times in a domain with robust governance structures highlight the limits of relying on purely manual monitoring at scale and motivate the technical interventions discussed in Section \ref{sec:design}.